DAVIAN-Robotics/PHUMA/README.md

 Our physics-aware curation pipeline filters out problematic motions from human motion data to ensure physical plausibility.

+#### **1-1) Starting Point:**
-**Starting Point:** We begin with the Humanoid-X collection as described in our paper.
+We begin with the Humanoid-X collection as described in our paper.
 For more details, refer to the [Humanoid-X repository](https://github.com/sihengz02/UH-1).
 If you want to reproduce the PHUMA dataset, a practical starting point is [Motion-X](https://github.com/IDEA-Research/Motion-X), which provides excellent documentation on SMPL-X pose data collection.

 **SMPL-X Data Format:** Motion-X produces SMPL-X data in (N, 322) format, but PHUMA requires (N, 69) format, focusing on body pose and excluding face, hands, etc. If you're processing Motion-X data, you can convert it using our preprocessing script: